darpanpathak/angular2-node-template/README.md

 Enter anything in the username/password field.

+Hi, You can find the updated version of the application at [https://github.com/darpanpathak/MEAN2-MarvelApp](https://github.com/darpanpathak/MEAN2-MarvelApp)

 ##Instructions
 This repository includes angularjs2 and nodejs basic setup with bootswatch free theme [superhero](http://bootswatch.com/superhero/).
 I have created this repository to faster the development with MEAN stack projects.
 I am still in the process of refining this repository.